On A Mission To Steal An Air Ship

 As Cyra’s replacement in the competition, Levi bounces between taunting and despising Cyra to flirting with her.
 He firmly believes he’s better than everyone else and can easily win the competition—but his big head might cause more problems than he thinks.

-With a cock embedded at the back of her skull, Lady de Ghent is the widow of a former Official, giving her access to all of Horallen even without her husband.
+With a clock embedded at the back of her skull, Lady de Ghent is the widow of a former Official, giving her access to all of Horallen even without her husband.
 She carries a hidden sword in her cane and acts like a charming little old lady, but it’s all an act.

 The Proprietor created the air ship for the competition last year…and this year, he hijacked the competition for his own games.
 He walks on stilts and keeps many secrets, one of which is his connection to everyone.